 Career Outcomes

 This course of study will prepare you for a professional career in jazz and commercial music.
-The following courses are required for the graduate degree:
+Information about the curriculum can be found here.

 Faculty